Active Directory mixed configuration with LDAP synchronization

 </beans:bean>

-After the changes in the previous files must restart the openkm service to take effect.
+After making the changes in the previous files, you must restart the OpenKM service for them to take effect.

-For versions older than 8.1.12 should use the next definition for the databaseAuthoritiesPopulator and the userDetailService beans:
+For versions older than 8.1.12, use the following definition for the databaseAuthoritiesPopulator and the userDetailService beans:

 <beans:bean id="userDetailService" class="org.springframework.security.ldap.userdetails.LdapUserDetailsService">